alaahd/consensys-frontend-test/README.md

 # Frontend Assignment Test

-Front-End Tech Interview Test

-# Introduction

-The aim of the test is to develop a mini-application for managing TODO tasks,

 The goal of this technical test is to evaluate ability in core competence areas relevant to our organization.